-This spacious, naturalistic wildlife reserve provides a safe haven and rehabilitation facility for cheetahs confiscated from illegal trade, as well as those which have been orphaned or rescued from captive environments.
+Born Free's Ensessa Kotteh wildlife rescue centre in Ethiopia provides a safe haven and rehabilitation facility for cheetahs confiscated from illegal trade, as well as those which have been orphaned or rescued from captive environments.

-The Ethiopian Wildlife Conservation Authority, this governmental organisation addresses the problem of cheetah trafficking out of Ethiopia.
+The Ethiopian Wildlife Conservation Authority, a government run organisation, is working to address the problem of cheetah and other wildlife trafficking out of Ethiopia.

 To change to your preferred currency please use the currency option at the top of the page.
 Please note this is for display purposes only and your bank may offer a different exchange rate.